Impact on Retirement Benefits

 Survivor Annuity to Former Spouse

 A monthly survivor annuity may be payable to a former spouse after the death of the employee or annuitant if provided by court order.
-An employee or retiree is required to provide such an annuity if such payments are stipulated in a divorce agreement or annulment ending a marriage after May 6, 1985.
+An employee or retiree is required to provide such an annuity if such payments are stipulated in a divorce agreement or annulment.
 The provision of a former spouse survivor annuity results in a reduction to the retiree’s monthly benefit amount.

 A retiring employee may voluntarily elect to provide a survivor annuity to a former spouse.
 However, if the employee has remarried, this voluntary election may only be made if the worker’s current spouse consents to it.